IoT SIM

 4. Commercial lock-ins

 Many eUICC solutions involve ongoing costs for inactive profiles, restrictions on profile removals, and mandatory bootstrap profiles.
+Some providers may charge for the storage or potential activation of these profiles, impacting the overall cost-effectiveness of the IoT deployment.

 While bootstrap profiles are useful during provisioning, they often become a permanent commercial dependency, increasing long-term costs.